 Labradoodles are known for their fluffy curls as well as their friendly personality.
-This social breed can be groomed according to the look you desire for them, so long as their fur is maintained healthy and untangles.
+This social breed can be groomed according to the look you desire for them, so long as their fur is maintained healthy and untangled.

 There are many different grooming styles you may choose from with a Labradoodle.
-Some of the common ones include a medium-cut all over, a shorter cut on the body and legs with a medium-cut on the head and ears, and a short trim all over.
+Some of the common ones include a medium cut all over, a shorter cut on the body and legs with a medium cut on the head and ears, and a short trim all over.

-Many people choose to maintain their dog’s fur health and appearance through regularly trimming the fur.
+Many people choose to maintain their dog’s fur health and appearance by regularly trimming the fur.
 Then, a full shave will not be necessary as frequently unless this is the style that you prefer.
 Your lifestyle will affect your Labradoodle’s grooming needs through the activities that your dog will attend to.

 If you regularly hike in the outdoors, for example, your Labradoodle will be more exposed to the elements and may need to be groomed more regularly.
 If you live in a hot area where your dog may need a less dense coat, choosing to help keep your dog cool with a shorter haircut can be appreciated by your dog.
 You will become more familiar with your grooming style preferences the longer that you are taking care of your dog with his or her best interests in mind.